Skills Academies

 Dentsu, a digital marketing and data analytics communications company working with some of the largest brands in the UK, provides our Hub students with Good Work opportunities.

-Digital Influx, the world’s first EdTech company to teach young people User Experience (UX) design, they support our cutting edge training and connecting with industry to provide pathways into the digital sector.
+Digital Influx, is the world’s first EdTech company to teach young people User Experience (UX) design, supporting our cutting-edge training and connecting with industry to provide pathways into the digital sector.

-Gigl is a tech start-up that has secured funding to develop further its free job app to find on-demand jobs, and supports with the development of key roles in the app tech space for Hub students.
+Gigl is a tech start-up that has secured funding to develop further its free job app to find on-demand jobs and supports the development of key roles in the app tech space for Hub students.

-Techskills (part of Tech UK), represent some of the largest digital and IT sector employers in the UK, generates Good Work opportunities for our Hub students.
+Techskills (part of Tech UK), represents some of the largest digital and IT sector employers in the UK and generates Good Work opportunities for our Hub students.

-Loving social media is a digital marketing specialist, are committed to working with our Hub to generate career opportunities.
+Loving social media is a digital marketing specialist and is committed to working with our Hub to generate career opportunities.

-Profusion specialises in AI and data analytics, have committed to offering Hub students progression opportunities, sharing best practice and industry intelligence.
+Profusion specialises in AI and data analytics and has committed to offering Hub students progression opportunities, sharing best practices and industry intelligence.

 Morality and Knowledge in Artificial Intelligence (MKAI) is a Development Agency and Global Technology Stakeholder Community serving the needs of Governments and Educational Institutions to help them develop, deploy and govern emerging technologies.
 Their focus areas include AI, Blockchain, the Metaverse, Web3 and GreenTech.